lakshmi2812/UNIX_shell_scripting/README.md

 We can also use ```grep``` to find the string in mutiple files.
 For example, ```grep 'story' *.txt``` will display the lines containing 'story' in all the text files in the current location.\

+If we only want to display the names of the files containing the given string, and not the lines containing the string, we can use the ```-l``` option as follows: Type ```grep -l 'hi' *.txt``` to display the names of all the text files in the current location that have the string 'hi' in them.\

+If we only want to display the count of the files containing the given string, we do so as follows: Type ```grep -c 'hi' *.txt``` to get the number of file in the current location that contain the string 'hi'.\